oazabir/HackerSpray/README.md

  You haven't implemented the HackerSpray check on the AccountController.
 See the sample controller code on how to do this.

-### Hacker Spray is not blocking any request after too many hits
+### HackerSpray is not blocking any request after too many hits

  - Make sure the HttpModule (.net 4) or the Middleware (.net core) has been properly registered.
 The Middleware must be registered right after ``app.UseStaticFiles`` and before ``app.UseMvc``.
  - For .net core, see the sample project's Startup.cs how to proper register it.
 It is very important you register the middleware right after StaticFile handler.